MoniPar/tailors_thimble/README.md

 The plan for this project was carried out using Agile Methodology.
 GitHub Issues, which can be viewed [here](https://github.com/MoniPar/tailors_thimble/issues), were used to record the User Stories.
 These were categorised into 9 Epics/Milestones and further labelled with story points using the [Fibonacci Sequence](https://www.mathsisfun.com/numbers/fibonacci-sequence.html).

-Each User Story contains Acceptance Criteria and Tasks which for lack of experience, I sometimes had to add after I did the process as I wasn't really sure what needed to be done to achieve the Acceptance Criteria I aimed for.
+Each User Story contains Acceptance Criteria and Tasks which I sometimes had to add after I did the process, as I wasn't yet sure what needed to be done to achieve the Acceptance Criteria I aimed for.

 Since this was my first project using this methodology and the Django framework, some of the estimated story points were way off.
-In practice, a few of these tasks were completed quicker than anticipated while others took much longer.
+In practice, a few of these tasks were completed faster than anticipated, while others took much longer.

 The [MoSCoW Method of Prioritisation](https://www.agilebusiness.org/dsdm-project-framework/moscow-prioririsation.html) was also used, classifying each User Story as a 'Must Have', 'Should Have' or 'Could Have'.
 Some 'Could Have's didn't make it into the project and were left in the Backlog for a future iteration.
-It is important to note here, that by writing only enough User Stories to reach the Minimum Viable Product(MVP), 'Won't Have' weren't included at this time.
+It is important to note here, that by writing only enough User Stories to reach the Minimum Viable Product(MVP), 'Won't Have' wasn't included as a category at this time.

 <details>
 <summary>Instance of Kanban Board, screenshots of Epics and User Story</summary>